 Did you know the most important piece of your estate plan may be the most basic?
 It's your will.
-Your will stipulates how to distribute your assets, appoints a guardian for any minor children you have, and finally, names an executor or a personal representative to settle your estate and carry out your final wishes.
-If you die without a will (referred to as dying “intestate”), a court will generally make these decisions for you.
+Your will stipulates how you want your assets distributed, appoints a guardian for any minor children you have, and names an executor or a personal representative to settle your estate and carry out your final wishes.
+If you die without a will — intestate — a court will generally make these decisions for you.

-Need help drafting your will?
-Consider hiring an attorney who specializes in estate planning.
-Bring the following information to your first meeting:
+For help with drafting your will, consider retaining an attorney who specializes in estate planning.
+Bring the following information to your first meeting.

 A list of assets, along with their locations and estimated values, including bank, brokerage, and investment accounts; real estate and other tangible property; jewelry and/or art collections; and other valuables